Check out October Education at SBBC - Get Started

 • Shape the Community: Be a part of a young, talented, driven, and fun team working hard to make a difference within the small business community.

-Location: Hybrid (Lower Mainland-based)
+Location: Vancouver, Hybrid

 Reports to: Director of Partnerships